Rakeela/dragora-notes/metr101disc10-Air-Pollution.md

 Question 1

 I need to pull this in to the small and personal.
 Significant wildfires, for instance, are something which has in the past directly impacted my life.

+The mention of 'food' in the prompt is interesting.
+How does air pollution affect food?
+The four-questions presentation makes me reluctant to research this.

+I know that air pollution dampened my appreciation of the area where I grew up.
+The forests were beautiful, but when all the air had the Staley's Stench, I wasn't impressed by assurances that the pollution in the air was produced by food processing facilities producing harmless volatiles, and was therefore safe to breathe.
+I found that hard to believe.
+Worse, it wasn't fun.
+The industrial funk hanging in the air made an oppressive environment worse.
+Fortunately, that environment will never bother me again.
+Unfortunately, I can't use it for this essay.